mozilla/persona/docs/AWS_DEPLOYMENT.md

 ## Destroying your first VM

-These things cost money, not a lot, but money.
+These things cost money by the hour, not a lot, but money.
 So when you want to decommission a VM and release your hold on the DNS name, simply:

     $ scripts/deploy.js destroy some_name_i_chose